Managing the NTP service

 About this task

-On DataPower Gateway for Docker and on DataPower Gateway for Linux®, use the time management facilities of the host.
+- On DataPower Gateway for Docker and on DataPower Gateway for Linux®, you cannot define the NTP service.
+These products use the time management facilities on the host.

-The DataPower NTP service identifies which NTP servers to obtain the current time.
-After at least one NTP server is identified, the DataPower Gateway acts as a Simple Network Time Protocol (SNTP) client as described in RFC 2030.
+When you configure the DataPower NTP service, specify which NTP servers to query to synchronize the local date and time.
+After at least one NTP server is identified, the DataPower Gateway acts as an NTP client.
 The time from the NTP server can differ from the time that the DataPower Gateway shows.
 The difference is because of the defined DataPower local time zone.

 The DataPower configuration includes a refresh interval.
 With each refresh interval timer event, the NTP client processes a single transaction with the NTP server.
 When a leap second occurs, the NTP server might insert the leap second indicator into the NTP protocol header.
 This insertion is designed to stage the leap second event ahead of time.
 When the NTP server sets this signal in the NTP response, NTP clients can choose to add or remove 1 second.
 The NTP server administrator can decide to enable this property before the event.
 The DataPower SNTP implementation ignores the leap second indicator and continues normal operation.